 To check your head tilt stand against a wall with your whole body including your back and head against it.
 Note how your chin tilts down slightly.
 This angle should be maintained at your workstation so set up the monitor screen height to support that tilt.

 Sit as far back in the chair as possible to support your lumbar spine (lower back).
-Hips and knees should be at least 90 degrees, and both feet should be flat on the floor, if you suffer of plantar fasiitis I recommend taking sandals for plantar fasciitis to work to lower the pain.
+Hips and knees should be at least 90 degrees, and both feet should be flat on the floor.
 I use a footstool to create the perfect alignment but you can also adjust the seat height too.

-Getting entrenched in a task often leads to bad habits; crossed legs, rounded back, raised shoulders.
-Clients often say to me “I don’t have enough time to focus on my posture, I’m too busy” Initially pop up reminders might be required to ‘check in’ on what our shoulders, neck, back and legs are doing.
+Getting entrenched in a task often leads to bad habits; slumped posture, crossed legs, rounded back, raised shoulders.
+Clients often say to me “I don’t have enough time to focus on my posture, I’m too busy”.
+Regular pop up reminders are a great way to ‘check in’ on what our shoulders, neck, back and legs are doing.
 After a while bad habits will be replaced with good habits as our bodies relearn how to sit well.
-Your body will thank you for it in the long run.

 3. Take Regular Breaks.

 Creating focused, productive and efficient work hours means our body and mind has to be in tip-top shape in order to operate effectively.
 Tension, fatigue, and stress hinder the ability to work well.
 Mini breaks blast away the cobwebs and shake things up – literally.
 A walk to the water dispenser, a chat with a colleague, laughter and breathing are all great ways to recharge and refresh tired eyes, sore shoulders and a stiff neck.